nigelfiler/Marine_Water_Meter/README.md

   - Option to control a LED which could show a warning on a panel.

 ## User Interaction
-- The board is woken up using the existing push button on the current water gauge.
+- The board is powered from the existing domestic water pump circuit.
+The existing push switch on the panel used to read the old analogue display is repurposed to wake the board when pressed.
 This perfoms a reset on the Arduino.
 - Upon wake-up, all readings are displayed before switching to fresh tank level and hot water temperature.

 ## Additional Considerations